Mukbang: Etymology

-Historical background
+Historical background and origins

-Korea has traditionally had a food culture based on healthy eating practices and strict etiquette.
-However, a new food culture has emerged in Korea characterized by internet eating culture (mukbang).
-First introduced on the real-time internet TV service AfreecaTV in 2009, it now has become a trend in cable channels as well as terrestrial broadcasting.
+Prior to the 21st century, Korea had traditionally had a food culture based on healthy eating practices and strict Confucian etiquette.
+However, a new food culture since the late 2000s has emerged in South Korea characterized by internet eating culture (mukbang).
+It was first introduced on the real-time internet TV service AfreecaTV in 2009 and has become a trend on cable channels and terrestrial broadcasting.
 This form of programming emphasizes the attractiveness of the person who prepares the food.
-Eating and cooking shows are becoming effective programs for broadcasting companies as production costs are lower than reality entertainment programs.
+Eating and cooking shows are effective programs for broadcasting companies as production costs are lower than reality entertainment programs.

+The 1982 Danish film 66 Scenes from America contains a scene with a similar concept to the modern mukbang in which artist Andy Warhol eats a Whopper hamburger from the fast food restaurant chain Burger King.

+Academics have linked the origins of mukbang in South Korea to widespread feelings of anxiety, loneliness and unhappiness among many South Koreans, driven by the hyper-competitive nature of the country's socioeconomic conditions and society.
+Consequently, mukbang gives them an opportunity to relieve some of these stressors.

 In each broadcast, a host will interact with their viewers through online chat rooms.
 Many hosts generate revenue through mukbang by accepting donations or partnering with advertising networks.
-The popularity of mukbang streams has spread outside of Korea, with online streamers doing their own mukbang streams in other countries.
+The popularity of mukbang streams has spread outside of Korea, with online streamers hosting mukbang in other countries.
 In 2016, Twitch introduced new categories like "social eating" to spotlight them.

-An article in contended that the popularity of eating shows can be attributed in part to the widespread anxiety and unhappiness in Koreans due to their country's long-term economic slump.
 Articles about mukbang have also appeared in The Huffington Post and The Wall Street Journal.
-The Korean word for eating show, "mukbang," has been widely adopted in other types of eating shows, such as those featuring ASMR on platforms such as YouTube.
+The term "mukbang" has been widely adopted in other types of eating shows, such as those featuring ASMR on YouTube.

-This eating performance from South Korea has also rapidly spread in influence and popularity to other Asian countries such as Japan and China.
-In China, mukbang is called "Chibo"; hosts make their content into short videos and vlogs and upload them onto social media platforms like Weibo.
+This eating performance from South Korea has also rapidly spread in influence and popularity to other Asian countries, such as Japan and China.
+In China, mukbang is called "chibo"; hosts make their content into short videos and vlogs and upload them onto social media platforms like Weibo.